Thanks to Albert and Millie Grandelis family of Oil City, PA for the following images.

 The following images were found in an album in October 2012 in the Grandelis family home.

 Large crews of workman were engaged in the construction of River Ridge, including the mansion on the hill overlooking the Allegheny River.
 This photo was taken July 10, 1913, showing the stone walls going up.

 The left end of the River Ridge Mansion Living room.
 The front of the mansion is to the image’s right.
 The Living Room fireplace still exists.
 Doors to the mansion Dining Room may be seen to the right and left of the fireplace.

-The River Ridge Mansion Dining Room as it looked abt.
-1913-14.
 This image is looking at the the left half (off center) of the left end of the Dining Room with the front of the mansion to your right.
 The corner china cabinet seen in this image is one of two that still exist in this room.
 The other china cabinet is to the right of the fireplace.
 This image was taken before the Sunroom addition was added.
 Note the window to the left of the fireplace.
 Once the addition was added, this window was changed to a door.
 The window to the right of the fireplace remained a window.
-The surprise here is that the mansion's dining table appears to only set eight people.
+The surprise here is that the mansion’s dining table appears to only sit eight people.

 A later annual farm day hosted by Joseph Sibley.
 Note the automobiles.
 This is also another image of the Lamberton barn.
 The farm’s Machine Shed can be seen to the right of the barn.

 One of the many annual farm days that Congressman Sibley hosted on River Ridge Farm.
 Note the farm’s Green House in the background.
 The building in the foreground of the Green House is unknown.